-What is Your PLAN to Stand Out?
+What is Your Plan to Stand Out?

 As part of Job Seeker Pro, I review a lot of resumes, LinkedIn profiles, email follow-ups, and work samples.
 And I’ll be honest—most of them blend in.